gitworkflows/GitReleaser/docs/npm.md

 ## Yarn

 Using Yarn?
 It adds or overwrites global environment variable(s), causing authentication issues or not being able to publish.
-Set the `publishConfig.registry` value so release-git will use the `--registry` argument with this value for each `npm` command.
+Set the `publishConfig.registry` value so gitreleaser will use the `--registry` argument with this value for each `npm` command.

 ```json